Not a late stage case? We can still help

 Woman sitting on stairs.

 The good news?
-Many applicants are approved at this stage.
+Many claimants are approved at this stage, though results vary by office and judge.

 The hearing itself is not a dramatic courtroom event.
 Instead, it’s a structured conversation about your work history, medical condition, and how your disability affects your daily life.
 It may be held in person or by video.
 There’s no jury – just you, your representative, a court recorder, a vocational expert, and possibly a medical expert, as well as the judge.